 Setting Up Your Bid Strategy

-If you have already used the CPC by Section feature to manually adjust your CPCs, you will now see a warning that reads, “Your campaign contains manual CPC adjustments.
-We recommend removing these.”
+If you have already used the CPC by Section feature to manually adjust your CPCs, we recommend removing these.

 Manual CPC adjustments override any auto-optimizations done by the system through this bid strategy, and traffic results from manual bids will not be optimized.
 If you do wish to keep these adjustments, you’ll still be able to proceed with this bid strategy, but keep in mind that manually adjusted sections will not factor into your conversions optimization reporting.